vladkrutenyuk/three-kvy-core/README.md

 )](https://x.com/vladkrutenyuk)
 [![unpkg](https://img.shields.io/badge/UMD-unpkg-black)](https://unpkg.com/@vladkrutenyuk/three-kvy-core/dist/umd/index.min.js)

-The OOP way to work with [Three.js](https://www.npmjs.com/package/three).
+The OOP-driven way to work with [Three.js](https://www.npmjs.com/package/three).
 Feature classes are attached to Object3D within a module-customizable shared context which aggregates basic initializations and provides own game event loop.

 Doesn't impose any restrictions on your existing Three.js logic.
 Fully compatible with any approach you already use.